“Compelling people to compete for funds based on how deserving your personal narrative is a tragedy in itself.”

 Forced Into Self-Marketing

-The authors note the how the rise of online crowdfunding—which includes sites like Kickstarter to fund artistic and business ventures—teaches would-be funders to see campaigns as investments that can yield satisfying outcomes.
+The authors note how the rise of online crowdfunding—which includes sites like Kickstarter to fund artistic and business ventures—teaches would-be funders to see campaigns as investments that can yield satisfying outcomes.
 Help fund your friend’s indie film and get an early-release DVD, for example.

 Medicine, with its vexing relationship to mortality, does not always deliver satisfying outcomes.
 Campaigns to pay for funerals make up a significant portion of GoFundMe, although the authors did not study them.